Orthogonal non-Gaussianity in DBI Galileon: prospect for Planck polarisation and post-Planck experiments: Introduction

 This paper is organised as follows.
-In section 2, we summarise the prediction of non-Gaussianity in the DBI Galileon models.
+In section 2, we summarise the prediction of non-Gaussianity in the DBI galileon models.
 In section 3, we present the equilateral and orthogonal templates and discuss the overlap between theoretical bispectrum shapes and these templates.
-In section 4, we apply the WMAP9 results to obtain constraints on the theoretical parameters.
-We study forecasts for Planck in section 5.
-We compute the bispectrum Fisher matrix for Planck and use it to provide a relation between observational templates and theoretical parameters.
-Similarly, we provide Planck forecasts for the two parameters in the DBI Galileon model and those in the effective theory.
+In section 4, we apply the Planck results to obtain constraints on the theoretical parameters and provide forecasts for constraints from Planck polarisation.
+We study forecasts for the post-Planck experiments COrE and PRISM in section 5.
+In particular, we provide a relation between templates and theoretical parameters using the exact Fisher matrix, which is specific to COrE and PRISM.
+Using the bispectrum Fisher matrix, we provide forecasts on parameters in the DBI galileon model and in the effective theory.
 Section 6 is devoted to the conclusion.

-\section{Non-Gaussianity in DBI Galileon model}
+\section{Non-Gaussianity in DBI galileon model}